biobureaubiotech/goldenMusselGender/lab_book.md

 $ java -jar /Users/bioma/Downloads/Trimmomatic-0.38/trimmomatic-0.38.jar PE -phred33 LF2-A_ACAGTG_R1_001.fastq.gz LF2-A_ACAGTG_R2_001.fastq.gz output_paired_LF2-A_ACAGTG_R1_001.fastq.gz output_unpaired_LF2-A_ACAGTG_R1_001.fastq.gz output_paired_LF2-A_ACAGTG_R2_001.fastq.gz output_unpaired_LF2-A_ACAGTG_R2_001.fastq.gz ILLUMINACLIP:/Users/bioma/Downloads/Trimmomatic-0.38/adapters/TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36 CROP:225

 In this run, the TruSeq3-PE.fa adapters library was used to recognize and remove adapters sequences from the sequencing raw data.
 It also cut the last 25 nucleotides of all reads (CROP:225), as the previous FASTQC analysis had shown they had very low quality.
 The job took approximately 16 hours to run in a MacOSX system with a 2.66 GHz Intel Core 2 Duo processor and 8GB RAM.
+Trimmomatic's output shows the percentage of reads remaining after processing:

+Input Read Pairs: 223981456
+Both Surviving: 193554993 (86.42%)
+Forward Only Surviving: 30125366 (13.45%)
+Reverse Only Surviving: 273794 (0.12%)
+Dropped: 27303 (0.01%)

-#### FASTQC analysis of quality controled sample
+#### FASTQC analysis of quality controled female genome

 Again, the software FASTQC was used to assess the quality of our sequencing files, now the ones that went through adapters removal and quality control pipeline.
 As expected, the Trimmomatic run removed all the adapters and low quality regions from the reads.
 The only parameters that remained with a warning after Trimmomatic were: